Fårö: Military past

-Carl Linnaeus spent two days in Fårö during the expedition in which he suveyed the strategic and military resources of Gotland.
+Carl Linnaeus spent two days in 1741 in Fårö during the expedition in which he surveyed the strategic and military resources of Gotland.

 Until the 1990s, Fårö and the North of Gotland were off-limits to foreigners because of a government military installation there.
 There were large, multilingual signs at the side of the roads informing visitors of this and the prohibition was strictly enforced.
 After the Cold War ended, the installation (Swedish Coastal Artillery regiment KA 3) was mostly shut down.
 A relic of the island's military past is a 203 m tall radio mast at Holmudden at 57°57′33″N 19°20′46″E.

 Cinematic heritage

 Swedish filmmaker Ingmar Bergman lived and died on Fårö and several of his films were filmed there, among them Through a Glass Darkly (1961), Persona (1966), Hour of the Wolf (1968), Shame (1968), The Passion of Anna (1969), and Scenes from a Marriage (1973), as well as Liv Ullmann’s Faithless (2000), based on a Bergman screenplay.
 The Bergman Week is a tribute to the filmmaker held on the island every June.
 Fårö itself is the subject of Bergman's documentary films Fårö Document (1970) and Fårö Document 1979.

-Andrei Tarkovsky wanted to film The Sacrifice on Fårö but was denied access by the military, instead it was filmed further south on Gotland at När.
+Andrei Tarkovsky wanted to film The Sacrifice on Fårö but was denied access by the military, so it was filmed further south on Gotland at När instead.

 Mia Hansen-Løve filmed and set her film Bergman Island (2021) on Fårö.